kurrik/roomanna/blog.roomanna.com/src/site/posts/039-timebox/body.md

 Given these two methods of aggregation, imagine the method to select a "Top" Tweet for a given month.
-Selecting the maximum by either horizontal or vertical slice might return a Tweet created in the wrong month (this could easily happen if a Tweet was create toward the end of a month and got the bulk of its impressions in the following month).
+Selecting the maximum by either horizontal or vertical slice might return a Tweet created in the wrong month (this could easily happen if a Tweet was created toward the end of a month and got the bulk of its impressions in the following month).

 One approach we considered was to take the best Tweet from the intersection of